FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

    * - PRDEPTH
      - **r**
      - **0.0 - Levee Crest Height**
-     - Point of failure on the levee as defined by the distance or height below the le- vee crest (likely failure point according to the Corps of Engineers definition).
+     - Point of failure on the levee as defined by the distance or height below the levee crest

+       (likely failure point according to the Corps of Engineers definition).

        Assigned with a corresponding fragility curve failure probability PRFAIL.

    * - PRFAIL
      - **r**
      - **0.0 - 1.0**
      - Levee fragility curve point of failure probability.

-       Range: 0.0 to 1.0 where 80% indicates a higher probability of levee failure most likely corresponding to a higher elevation on the levee (see the levee fragility curve discussion in the FLO-2D Reference Manual).
+       Range: 0.0 to 1.0 where 80% indicates a higher probability of levee failure most likely

+       corresponding to a higher elevation on the levee (see the levee fragility curve discussion

+       in the FLO-2D Reference Manual).

-       A low value of 10% would indicate a weak levee most likely corresponding to a levee piping failure close to the toe of the levee.
+       A low value of 10% would indicate a weak levee most likely corresponding to a levee piping

+       failure close to the toe of the levee.

    * - SEDCONMAX
      - **r**
      - **0.20 - 0.55**
-     - Maximum sediment concentration by volume in the breach discharge for a prescribed grid element failure location.
+     - Maximum sediment concentration by volume in the breach discharge for a prescribed

+       grid element failure location.

        Typical range = 0.2 to 0.55.

        If SEDCONMAX = 0.0, a default value of 0.5 is used.

    * - UNFCC
      - **r**
      - **1 - 20**
-     - Sediment gradient, ratio of D90 to D30 of the levee or dam core material for a prescribed grid element failure location.
+     - Sediment gradient, ratio of D90 to D30 of the levee or dam core material for a prescribed

+       grid element failure location.

        If there is no core material, set UNFCC = 0.0.

        If the there is core material and UNFCC = 0.0, it is reset to 10.0.

    * - UNFCDF
      - **r**
      - **1 - 20**
-     - Sediment gradient, ratio of D90 to D30 of the downstream face upper one foot of material (riprap) for a prescribed grid element failure location.
+     - Sediment gradient, ratio of D90 to D30 of the downstream face upper one foot of

+       material (riprap) for a prescribed grid element failure location.

        If UNFCDF = 0.0 : UNDFCDF = UNFCS when D50DF = 0.0 and UND- FCDF = 3.0 when D50DF > 0.0.

    * - UNFCS
      - **r**
      - **1 - 20**
-     - Sediment gradient, ratio of D90 to D30 of the levee or dam shell material for a prescribed grid element failure location.
+     - Sediment gradient, ratio of D90 to D30 of the levee or dam shell material for

+       a prescribed grid element failure location.

        If UNFCS = 0.0, the default value is 10.0.

    * - UWC